SoundSkote/skote-portfolio-site/src/posts/Blog03_Map_Interactions.md

 ## Portal

 The interaction with the portal is another important sound in the game, as it gives audio information to other players when used.
 While testing the game, I discovered that not only does it teleport characters, but it also teleports grenades!
-This makes the portals an easy way to flank, so pinpointing which portal was used is crucial.
+Portals are an easy way to flank, so pinpointing which portal was used is crucial.
 Therefore, this sound needs to be spatialized.
 However, I didn’t like how it sounded when the player used it, so I decided to adjust the stereo information based on who or what is using the portal.

 ![Map_Overview!](/blogImages/Bl03_Portal_Entry_MM.png "Portal_Entry_Mind_Map")
 ###### Figure 05.
 Portal Entry Mind Map.